lllrrr2/firewall-proxy/English/V2ray/h2/README.md

 Android 6.0+: [Download](https://github.com/2dust/v2rayNG/releases)
 # Q && A
 - Q : Why not use Nginx or Apache?
-A : Because Nginx and Apache don't support reverse proxy for HTTP2
+A : Because Nginx don't support reverse proxy for HTTP2, and Apache is too large to use it only for proxying your traffic
 - Q : Why not use Caddy2?
 A : Because Caddy2 is too complex to use, many things changed and less docs than Caddy1, I still need to wait until the official provide more detailed docs